kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/06-request-and-body-validation.md

 // MORE CODE
 ```

-* Now by adding that one line we will be able to access the data inside `req.body`
+* **note** Now by adding that one line we will be able to access the data inside `req.body`

 ## How do we send data in a request?
+* We could use an HTML `form` but right now we have no UI

+## Postman to the rescue!
-* We could use an HTML form but we can just use JSON directly inside Postman as we hit that route
+* This is where Postman comes in handy because we can just use JSON directly inside Postman as we hit that route

+### Add stuf inside the Postman Headers tab
-* To do this we need to add a HEADER of Content-Type with a value of `application/json`
+* To do this we need to:
+    - Add a **Header** of `Content-Type` with a value of `application/json`

 ![content-type application/json](https://i.imgur.com/gZbN4dj.png)